Nationwide FlexDirect current account review: 5% interest & 1% cashback

 You cannot get the account if you already have four or more Nationwide current accounts.

-There’s a network of branches you can access across the UK, and there’s also a phone support line.
+Unlike many competitors, Nationwide has a decent network of branches you can access across the UK, and there’s also a phone support line.

 In account interest of 5%